jnsmalm/pixi3d/README.md

 This requires that an up-to-date version of Node.js is already installed.

 ### Examples
-Included with the source code is a set of examples which shows how to use some of the different features of Pixi3D.
-The examples can be found in the folder *examples/src* and can be run by using the *serve* script.
+Included with the source code is a collection of examples which shows how to use some of the different features of Pixi3D.
+To be able to run the examples, download or clone the repository from https://github.com/jnsmalm/pixi3d and run *npm install*.
+Browse the examples inside the *examples/src* folder and run them using the *serve* script.
 For example, to run the *getting-started* application:

 `npm run serve -- --env.example=getting-started`